Molarity calculation - Random types

 Molarity is the number of moles (`n`) dissolved per liter of solution (`V`).
 Again, mole is the weight in gram (`g`) divided by the molecular weight (`a`).

-In this example, the volume of the solution is to be found out.
+In this example, the volume of the solution is 400 mL, or 0.4 L.

 [1] Using formula method: